ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/urine_nutrient_solution.md

 # OR

-# We can use the Urine directly when FRESH
+# Can we apply the Urine directly when FRESH?
-But it is mostly UREA that will be converting to Ammonia, which is not good for plants!
-Plants want AMMONIUM!
+It is mostly UREA that will be converting to Ammonia OVER TIME, which is not good for plants!
+Plants want AMMONIUM or Potassium Nitrate for hydro systems!

 **Ammonia + Water → Ammonium**
 This is pH-dependent: